stanford-rc/globus.stanford.edu/policies.md

 of Service](https://www.google.com/drive/terms-of-service/), respectively,
 as modified by any agreements made between Google and Stanford.

+If you use Globus to interact with Microsoft Azure Blob Storage or Microsoft OneDrive, that access is governed by the agreements made between Microsoft and Stanford.

 If you use Globus to interact with Wasabi, that access is governed by the terms on the [Wasabi Legal page](https://wasabi.com/legal/), as modified by any agreements made between Wasabi Technologies and Stanford.